EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 Returns True is the specified use has the given permission and False otherwise.
 Also returns False if the user does not exist.

-### kaithem.midi
-This namespace deals with MIDI.

-#### kaithem.midi.FluidSynth(soundfont=DEFAULT, jack_client_name=None)
-Creates a FluidSynth instance using a specified soundfont.
-It is a wrapper around https://github.com/nwhitehead/pyfluidsynth.

-If no soundfont is supplied, kaithem includes babyfont.sf3, an excellent 4MB soundfont file.

-The library is a fork that has been patched to support FluidSynth 2 as well as 1.

-#### FluidSynth.setInstrument(channel, instrument, bank=0)
-Uses a MIDI program select message to set the instrument for the channel.
-You can directly use a patch number, or you can use a string.
-The first instrument in the soundfont or in general midi to match all words(case insensitive) is chosen.

-Example:
-`synth.setInstrument(0, "jazz guitar")`
-Will select:
-`26 : "Electric Guitar (jazz)"`

-#### FluidSynth.fs
-This is the raw synth in the library we are wrapping.

 ### kaithem.sound

 The kaithem.sound API is slightly different depending on which backend has been configured.
 By default mplayer will be used if available and is the recommended backed.

-#### kaithem.ogg_test([output])
+#### kaithem.test([output])
-Attempt to play an OGG test chime.
+Attempt to play an  test chime.
 May raise an error if it detects that it does not work.

 #### kaithem.sound.directories
 The `audio-paths` entry from the config YAML.
 May contain an entry called "__default__"

 #### kaithem.sound.outputs()

 Returns a list of available sound card names you could pass to

 #### kaithem.sound.preload(filename,output="@auto")
 Spins up a paused player for that filename and player.
 Garbage collecting old cache entries is handled for you.
 Will be used when sound.play is called for the same filename and output.

-Does nothing on non-gstreamer backends.

 #### kaithem.sound.fade_to(self,file,length=1.0, block=False, detach=True, handle="PRIMARY",**kwargs):

-Only guaranteed to work with GStreamer backend.

 Fades the current sound on a given channel to the file. **kwargs aare equivalent to those on playSound.